eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

   UI frameworks, and
 - `java.jdbc` contains the JDBC API.

-So, if we need to use the Java collections framework in our Ceylon program, we need to create a Ceylon module that depends on `java.base`.
+Thus, if we need to use the Java collections framework in our Ceylon program, we need to create a Ceylon module that depends on `java.base`.